Fusity/C-Unity3D/README.md

 # C-Unity3D
-This code are for unity3D to move a character in the game and it's coded in C#
+This code is for unity3D to move a character in a game and it's coded in C#